-A special focus of workforce activities is in dropout prevention and dropout recovery, especially in relation to youth.
+A special focus of workforce activities is youth dropout prevention and dropout recovery.
 Mississippi is committed to providing comprehensive services to eligible youth, especially individuals with significant barriers to employment or individuals at risk of falling out of the education pipeline.
 The Mississippi Department of Employment Security (MDES) provides comprehensive services to youth through an integrated system of education, workforce training, skills development, and job-readiness services.
 These services are designed to assist eligible youth to receive the educational and employment skills, training, and support needed to achieve academic and employment success as they transition into the workforce and/or postsecondary education.